JamesClonk/JamesClonk.github.io/content/posts/building-a-simracing-rig.md

 In the end though I figured out what was needed and managed to create the [iR60 Telemetry Provider](https://github.com/JamesClonk/iR60TelemetryProvider) plugin and put it on GitHub to let everybody else profit from my work too.
 (As it turns out a lot of people use 60hz mode given that it's iRacings default)

-Now I could finally hook up all my gadgets at the same time and get back to actual racing on track.
+Now I could finally hook up all my gadgets and get back to actual racing on track.
 Here you can see the final thing in action:
 {{< youtube M1Aam-OnV7w >}}